makkus/freckles/docs/adapters/dotfiles.rst

 dotfiles
 ########

 The *dotfiles* adapter handles git repositories (or local folders) that contain information about packages to install as well as configuration files for those packages.
-Once checked out, *freckles* will install the listed packages and link the configuration files to the appropriate location inside a users home directory.
+Once checked out, *freckelize* will install the listed packages and link the configuration files to the appropriate location inside a users home directory.

 Usage